ooaklee/ghatd/docs/adr/adr015-harden-go-toolchain-and-dependencies.md

 Some dependencies have important provenance or migration considerations:

-- `github.com/ooaklee/http-cache` has a newer pseudo-version candidate, but that revision declares a different module path.
-Accepting it would break Go module provenance checks, so the existing pinned revision remains the safest compatible version until the module path is corrected or the dependency is replaced.
+- `github.com/ooaklee/http-cache` was pinned to a forked pseudo-version because the upstream module had not yet accepted the skip-cache controls GHATD needs.
+The upstream maintainer later accepted the behaviour and [reimplemented it in `github.com/victorspringer/http-cache`](https://github.com/victorspringer/http-cache/pull/21#issuecomment-4499679232), preserving the response-writer path while adding tests for skipping storage by response header and skipping lookup and storage by URI path regex.
 - `go.mongodb.org/mongo-driver` v1 is deprecated by MongoDB in favour of `go.mongodb.org/mongo-driver/v2`.
 GHATD imports the v1 driver across many repository packages, while the updated `github.com/xakep666/mongo-migrate` package now uses v2.
 A full repository-wide MongoDB v2 migration is larger than this hardening pass.

 ## Decision